HaikuTeam/animator/QA.md

-I can select multiple elements and delete them without a crash I can undo a change to an element with a shadow and still instantiate/edit other elements I can undo several transform changes quickly and things don't break When my component has a playing time of more than `0`, undo/redo doesn't play the timeline I can create a keyframe in the timeline directly, change it, and undo the change I can create an keyframe with an expression in the timeline, change it, and undo the change I can instantiate a slice, undo, redo
-I can instantiate a slice, delete, undo, redo
-I can delete existing element, undo, redo
-I can Alt+drag to copy element, undo, redo
-I can move, rotate, scale element, undo, redo
-I can copy an element, paste it, move it, undo, undo, redo I can cut an element, paste it, delete it, undo, undo, redo I can zMoveToBack, zMoveToFront, zMoveBackward, etc., undo, redo when the scrubber is at zero I can use Bring to Front, Backward, and friends when the scrubber is not at zero I can delete keyframe, undo, redo
-I can create keyframe, undo, redo
-I can move keyframes across multiple rows, undo, redo I can undo a z-index change that occurred via the on-stage context menu I can undo a z-index change that occurred via drag-and-drop in the timeline I can move many keyframes, including an expression, undo, redo, and verify the expression still works Instantiate component, move on stage, click timeline, undo until component is gone, then redo all actions I can undo a change from a keyframe value to an expression, and vice versa I can copy+paste a component
+I can select multiple elements and delete them without a crash I can undo a change to an element with a shadow and still instantiate/edit other elements I can undo several transform changes quickly and things don't break I can move many keyframes, including an expression, undo, redo, and verify the expression still works Instantiate component, move on stage, click timeline, undo until component is gone, then redo all actions I can undo a change from a keyframe value to an expression, and vice versa

 Trouble Spot: Multi-Component